WisTex/Development-Guide-Docs/docs/repository-standards.md

 ## Metadata Requirements

-All source documents should include metadata.
+Metadata is required for source documents in this repository, even when the metadata is not directly displayed in published versions.

 Metadata supports: